 4) Start Recording and Practicing

 So you know your niche and have your equipment, now you can start looking for subjects for your videos.

-Start creating helpful videos and don't try to make them perfect in the beginning.
+- Don’t try to make *perfect* videos in the beginning

 It’s going to feel weird in the beginning, but you will slowly start becoming better at it.

-Do not get discouraged if you're really struggling, nobody was born with good camera presence.
+Do not get discouraged if you’re really struggling, nobody was born with a good camera presence.

-I was terrible in the beginning and it really was embarrasing at first, but you get used to it.
+I was terrible in the beginning and it really was embarrassing at first, but you get used to it.

 Also, you will need to start practicing your editing and thumbnail design skills.

 These are two things you will learn one way or the other.